$1.1B to Boeing for KC-135 Tanker Maintenance

 That’s a very unusual statement, and the implication that the “root cause” of someone’s death is still unclear is not one that any agency will make lightly.
 Alabama Aircraft Industries President & CEO Ron Aramini was quoted in his firm’s release as saying that:

-“This is the second time the GAO has upheld a protest by AAII of an award to Boeing in connection with this Program….
-We continue to believe the other issues we raised in the protest have merit and could be sustained in civil litigation.”
+“This is the second time the GAO has upheld a protest by AAII of an award to Boeing in connection with this Program… We continue to believe the other issues we raised in the protest have merit and could be sustained in civil litigation.”

 Hang on to your hats, folks – this one could be interesting.
-[DID March 2008 update: we can find no updates regarding the investigations into Reichers’ death, either ruling it firmly as a suicide or declaring the circumstances to be questionable.]
+[DID March 2008 update: we can find no updates regarding the investigations into Riechers’ death, either ruling it firmly as a suicide or declaring the circumstances to be questionable.]

 Oct 15/07: Lt.
 Col. Charles D. Riechers (ret.), the principal deputy assistant secretary of the Air Force for acquisition and management, is found dead in his home by friends.
 Initial reports publicize the death as a suicide involving carbon monoxide poisoning.

-Riechers was also involved in question surrounding cheques he received from the nonprofit firm Commonwealth Research Institute in Johnstown, PA, while waiting for his confirmation.
-Riechers actually worked for assistant Air Force secretary for acquisition during this time, and the USAF has publicly said that it arranged the deal that made Reichers a CRI “senior technical advisor” for 2 months at $13,400 per month.
+Riechers was also involved in questions surrounding checks he received from the nonprofit firm Commonwealth Research Institute in Johnstown, PA, while waiting for his confirmation.
+Riechers actually worked for assistant Air Force secretary for acquisition during this time, and the USAF has publicly said that it arranged the deal that made Riechers a CRI “senior technical advisor” for 2 months at $13,400 per month.
 Washington Post| NY Times | Gannett’s Air Force Times.

 Sept 21/07: Pemco announces a GAO protest [PDF] over the award to Boeing.